Learn. Grow. Serve.

 PROGRAM COSTS

-Participants in the TEREO program are required to volunteer a total of 1075 hours over the course of 10 months (September through June), and complete one summer as part of our Summer Crew.
-Volunteer hours will be coordinated by Stillwood’s leadership team.
+Participants in the TEREO program are required to serve a total of 1075 hours over the course of 10 months (September through June), and complete one summer as part of our Summer Crew.
+Service hours will be coordinated by Stillwood’s leadership team.
 During this time, Stillwood will provide the following:

 • Tuition, paid directly to Rocky Mountain College